MicrosoftDocs/sdk-api/sdk-api-src/content/eapmethodtypes/index.md

 ## -description

-This header is used by Extensible Authentication Protocol Host.
+This header is used by eaphost.
 For more information, see:

 - [Extensible Authentication Protocol Host](../_eaphost/index.md)